 -People don’t like to see funeral directors.
 We reflect pain, the bearers of bereavement.
 Most people attempt to place mortality out of their minds as much as possible.

--Masks provides cover for the sad reality of death work.
+-Masks provide cover for the sad reality of death work.
 When a funeral or burial moves me, I can emote without anyone questioning why the seasoned funeral professional is losing it in the corner.

 -Self-talking isn’t socially acceptable.
 I work all day in a funeral home by myself.
 You better believe I have full conversations, all the time.
 This includes moving my lips.